 “So, what is your heart beating for?” was a question I faced in my late twenties.
 I was a struggling filmmaker in Los Angeles, experiencing some problems with my heart after a failed marriage and an unsuccessful business venture.
 On my mental knees in prayer, I opened to a passage in Mary Baker Eddy’s writings that instantly got my attention: “The heart that beats mostly for self is seldom alight with love.” * I realized that the function of the heart is to beat for God; it’s a reflection of divine Love itself.
 This glimpse of the Christ—the pure love of God embracing humanity—transformed my life and my health.
 From that day to this, I’ve been doing everything I can to share the healing message of Christian Science with the world.

 I moved to Boston in the 1990s, and since then I have produced numerous exhibits, films, and projects for The First Church of Christ, Scientist.
-I served as creative director for The Mary Baker Eddy Library from 2000 to 2003.
-The healing practice of Christian Science is where my heart is today, along with my work for TMC Youth and this new adventure of lecturing.
+I served as creative director for The Mary Baker Eddy Library from 2000 to 2003 and helped with the development of TMC Youth—The Mother Church's global youth initiative—after that.
+The healing practice of Christian Science is where my heart is today, along with my current focus as co-manager of the Christian Science Board of Lectureship.

 *The First Church of Christ, Scientist, and Miscellany, p.160